magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/bodhinyana_intro.md

-\<span class="dropcaps-first"\>A\</span\>\<span
+<span class="dropcaps-first" markdown="1">A</span><span
+class="dropcaps-words" markdown="1">jahn Chah was born</span>&nbsp;
-class="dropcaps-words"\>jahn Chah was born\</span\> into a large and comfortable family in a rural village in North-east Thailand.
+into a large and comfortable family in a rural village in North-east Thailand.
 He ordained as a novice in early youth and on reaching the age of twenty took higher ordination as a monk.
 As a young monk he studied some basic Dhamma, Discipline and scriptures.
 Later he practised meditation under the guidance of several of the local Meditation Masters in the Forest Tradition.
 He wandered for a number of years in the style of an ascetic monk, sleeping in forests, caves and cremation grounds, and spent a short but enlightening period with Ajahn Mun, one of the most famous and respected Thai Meditation Masters of this century.

 After many years of travel and practice, he was invited to settle in a thick forest grove near the village of his birth.
 This grove was